SalOne22/rimage/README.md

 rimage mozjpeg --resize 1000l --filter nearest ./image.jpg
 ```

+SVG inputs are resized through the same `--resize` parameter.
+Instead of
+rasterizing the SVG at its intrinsic size and then resampling with
+`fast_image_resize`, the SVG is rendered vectorly with `resvg` directly at the
+final target size.
+Upscaling therefore keeps the vector quality of the source,
+and chained `--resize` values compose for SVG exactly as they do for raster
+images. `--filter` selects the raster resampling filter used by
+`fast_image_resize`; it is still accepted for SVG inputs (when `--resize` is
+present) but has no effect on vector SVG rendering.

 #### Quantization (color palette reduction)

 `--quantization` reduces the number of distinct colors in the image.
 It is **not** a